-U.S. Representative Ed Royce (R) is serving his twelfth term in Congress and represents California's 39th District, based in Orange, Los Angeles, and San Bernardino Counties.
+U.S. Representative Ed Royce (R) serves California's 39th Congressional District, based in Orange, Los Angeles, and San Bernardino Counties.
 He and his wife, Marie, are longtime residents of Fullerton, CA.

 Royce's priorities in Congress are: addressing our national debt, protecting our homeland, eliminating pork-barrel spending, fighting crime and supporting victims of crime, strengthening education for all students, spurring job creation and strengthening Social Security and Medicare.